 Since 2008 he is professor with the same department with research interests focusing on electronic and transport properties of low-dimensional structures and functional plasmonic and photonic devices.
 In 2013 he joined the Laboratory of Organic Electronics where he is currently a leader of the Theory and modelling group.

 Prof. Igor Zozoulenko’s research interests during past years have been focused on simulation and modelling of electronic and ionic transport and electronic structure and morphology of organic material and devices.
-Currently, the Theory and modelling group consists of four postdoctoral fellows and one PhD student.
+Currently, he is a head of the Theory and modelling group at the Laboratory of Organic Electronics, and the group includes one associate professor, six postdoctoral fellows and three PhD students.

 Foto: Thor Balkhed